hugochau/tier_challenge/README.md

 Key takeaways from the proposed architecture:
 - These are managed services.
 This is not the most cost efficient approach.
 However, it makes it easy to scale up and drastically decreases the maintenance effort.
 - Numbers of Kinesis shards must be properly defined.
 Underestimation would result in data loss whereas overestimating would result in money loss.
 - Kinesis processes events in order.
 There should be no data loss, assuming the system is well designed.
+Main delivery KPIs can be monitored on AWS Cloudwatch.
 - For a better integration to any project in the Hadoop ecosystem, Firehouse should deliver the data to the data lake in a parquet format.
-- S3 is quite cost efficient.
+- Amazon S3 is a decent approach for building a data lake because of its virtually unlimited scalability.
 - Glue is well designed for data flows within the AWS ecosystem.
 - Selected RDBMS could be postgreSQL based - native or Redshift.

-Alternatives:
+Alternative:
-- Kinesis: Apache Kafka, Spark Streaming
+- Apache Kafka for capturing events
+- S3 for storing the data
+- Spark for aggregating data into the DWH
-- Glue: Airflow
+- Airflow for orchestrating data flows

 As opposed to managed services, open source alternatives should certainly decrease the overall infrastructure cost.
 However it should result in an extra maintenance effort.